Azure/config-driven-data-pipeline/doc/Create_Parking_Sensor_Pipeline.md

 We create six tasks in the serving stage.

-1# fact_parking_curation, where we can use SQL query below to select columns from interim_sensor, which is the output target in the previous parking_sensors_standardize task, convert data type for loaded_on column, add new column for time id, and saving the output to dw_fact_parking.
+1# fact_parking_curation, where we can use SQL query below to select columns from interim_sensor, which is the output target in the previous parking_sensors_standardize task, convert data type for loaded_on column, add new column for time id, and save the output to dw_fact_parking.
 ![parking_bay_standardize](images/pipeline_task7.png)

-2# parking_bay_curation, where we can use SQL query below to select columns from interim_parking_bay, which is the output target in the previous parking_bay_standardize task, add new column for parking bay id using UUID, and saving the output to dw_dim_parking_bay.
+2# parking_bay_curation, where we can use SQL query below to select columns from interim_parking_bay, which is the output target in the previous parking_bay_standardize task, add new column for parking bay id using UUID, and save the output to dw_dim_parking_bay.
 ![parking_bay_standardize](images/pipeline_task8.png)

-3# location_curation, where we can use SQL query below to select columns from interim_sensor, which is the output target in the previous parking_sensor_standardize task, add new column for location id using UUID, and saving the output to dw_dim_location.
+3# location_curation, where we can use SQL query below to select columns from interim_sensor, which is the output target in the previous parking_sensor_standardize task, add new column for location id using UUID, and save the output to dw_dim_location.
 ![parking_bay_standardize](images/pipeline_task9.png)

-4# st_marker_curation, where we can use SQL query below to select columns from interim_sensor, which is the output target in the previous parking_sensor_standardize task, add new column for st marker id using UUID, and saving the output to dw_dim_st_marker.
+4# st_marker_curation, where we can use SQL query below to select columns from interim_sensor, which is the output target in the previous parking_sensor_standardize task, add new column for st marker id using UUID, and save the output to dw_dim_st_marker.
 ![parking_bay_standardize](images/pipeline_task10.png)

-5# dim_date_curation, where we can use SQL query below to select all columns from stg_dim_date, which is the output target in the date_ingestion task in the staging stage, and saving the output to dw_dim_date.
+5# dim_date_curation, where we can use SQL query below to select all columns from stg_dim_date, which is the output target in the date_ingestion task in the staging stage, and save the output to dw_dim_date.
 ![parking_bay_standardize](images/pipeline_task11.png)

-6# dim_date_curation, where we can use SQL query below to select all columns from stg_dim_time, which is the output target in the time_ingestion task in the staging stage, and saving the output to dw_dim_time.
+6# dim_date_curation, where we can use SQL query below to select all columns from stg_dim_time, which is the output target in the time_ingestion task in the staging stage, and save the output to dw_dim_time.
 ![parking_bay_standardize](images/pipeline_task12.png)

 ## 8. Click Code Editor